jboss-developer/jboss-eap-quickstarts/ejb-in-ear/README.md

 Author: Paul Robinson
 Level: Intermediate
 Technologies: EJB, EAR
-Summary: The `ejb-in-ear` quickstart demonstrates how to deploy an EAR archive that contains a *JSF 2.1* WAR and an *EJB 3.1* JAR.
+Summary: The `ejb-in-ear` quickstart demonstrates how to deploy an EAR archive that contains a *JSF* WAR and an *EJB* JAR.
 Target Product: JBoss EAP
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

 The `ejb-in-ear` quickstart demonstrates the deployment of an EAR artifact to Red Hat JBoss Enterprise Application Platform.
-The EAR contains: *JSF 2.1* WAR and an *EJB 3.1* JAR.
+The EAR contains: *JSF* WAR and an *EJB* JAR.

 The example is composed of three Maven projects, each with a shared parent.
 The projects are as follows: